Gaydar (website)

 Gaydar is a profile-based dating website for gay and bisexual men.
+It was created in 1999 as a tool to connect gay and bisexual men all over the world for friendships, hook-ups, dating and relationships.

 History

-The Gaydar website, built initially for desktop only, was created as a tool to connect gay and bisexual men all over the world for friendships, hook-ups, dating and relationships.
-Users create a personal 'member' profile, which is then used to interact and contact other registered members.

-It was founded in 1999 in Cape Town, South Africa, by London-based South Africans Gary Frisch and his partner Henry Badenhorst, after a friend complained that he was too busy to look for a new boyfriend.
-The initial idea was based upon a then current concept of a corporate intranet that was in development under the codename "RADAR" (Rapid Access And Deployment Resource) for a prominent South African advertising conglomerate by programmers Ian Van Schalkwyk and Stephen Hadden.
-The site was launched in November 1999.
+Gaydar was founded in 1999 in Cape Town, South Africa, by the London-based South African couple Gary Frisch and Henry Badenhorst.
+They were inspired to create the platform after a friend complained that he was too busy to look for a new boyfriend.

+The initial idea was based upon a corporate intranet with the codename "RADAR" (Rapid Access And Deployment Resource), which at the time was being developed by programmers Ian Van Schalkwyk and Stephen Hadden for a prominent South African advertising conglomerate.
+The website was launched in November 1999.

+The company also launched the parallel website Gaydar Girls aimed at women (which, as of 2023, had closed down) and Gaydar Radio in around 2001.

 In May 2007, Henry Badenhorst was named by the Independent on Sunday Pink List as the fourth most influential gay person in Britain, down from third place the previous year.

-In 2009, Gaydar expanded into the app market, releasing its iOS and Android app as available to download from the Apple App Store and Google Play.
+In 2009, Gaydar released apps for iOS and Android.

 In May 2013, it was announced that the site had been sold to Charlie Parsons, the creator of Channel 4's The Big Breakfast.

 In 2017, Gaydar relaunched its site, app and brand.

-Registration
+Features

+Users create a personal 'member' profile, which is then used to interact and contact other registered members.
+Users can also send messages to each other and participate in chat rooms, which — except for the Australian and Irish chat rooms — tend to be dominated by UK users.

+Access

 Registered users are able to browse through online lists of users who are logged into the site at that time, or through lists of all active profiles.
-Users can send messages to each other and participate in chat rooms, which — except for the Australian and Irish chat rooms — tend to be dominated by UK users.
 Users can upgrade to a premium account to access Gaydar VIP, which offers more features and privileges.
 Members may add more photos into an 'album' attached to their profile that are viewable by other members.
 Guests face other site restrictions, such as a daily limit of 8 messages that they can send and 25 profiles that they can view, and a limit on number of chat rooms accessible at the same time.
 Guests cannot view archives of sent messages, and cannot use the friends list and do not have access to all search options.
 About a third of users are members.